 Natchez Trace Parkway from the southern terminus to milepost 30 at Mississippi Highway 552.

-|The Southern Terminus of the 444 mile-long Natchez Trace Parkway begins in Natchez, Mississippi.
-It is accessed off of Liberty Road.
-One of the many beautiful bridges along the Trace takes you over Liberty Road just outside of historic downtown Natchez.
+|The Southern Terminus of the 444-mile-long Natchez Trace Parkway begins in Natchez, Mississippi.
+It is accessed off Liberty Road.
+One of the many beautiful bridges along the Trace takes you over Liberty Road just outside historic downtown Natchez.

-|Washington, Mississippi – The second state capitol of Mississippi, Washington provides views of several historic buildings, including:
+|Washington, Mississippi – The second state capital of Mississippi, Washington provides views of several historic buildings, including:

-|Old Trace Exhibit Shelter – Near here is a portion of the Old Natchez Trace, the wilderness road that grew from wild animal and Indian Trails.
-Traders, soldiers Kaintucks, postriders, circuit riding preachers, outlaws, settlers, and adventurers trampled this path.
+|Old Trace Exhibit Shelter – Near here is a portion of the Old Natchez Trace, the wilderness road that grew from wild animals and Indian Trails.
+Traders, soldiers Kaintucks, postriders, circuit-riding preachers, outlaws, settlers, and adventurers trampled this path.

-|Emerald Mound -This is the second largest Indian Temple Mound in the United States.
+|Emerald Mound -This is the second-largest Indian Temple Mound in the United States.
 It was built and used between 1300 and 1600 A.D. by the forerunners of the Natchez Indians.
-These Indians used a natural hill as a base, which they reshaped by trimming the top and filling the sides to from a great primary platform, 770 feet long, 435 feet wide and 35 feet high.
-At the west end still stands a 30 foot secondary mound once topped by a ceremonial structure.
+These Indians used a natural hill as a base, which they reshaped by trimming the top and filling the sides to form a great primary platform, 770 feet long, 435 feet wide, and 35 feet high.
+At the west end still stands a 30-foot secondary mound once topped by a ceremonial structure.
 Exit the Natchez Trace Parkway at Mississippi Highway 553 and go west one mile.

-|Side Trip – Church Hill Loop Route – At the south end of the loop exit the Natchez Trace Parkway at milepost 10.3 (the Emerald Mound exit).
-After a tenth of a mile, Highway 553 bears to the right (road to Emerald Mound goes straight).
+|Side Trip – Church Hill Loop Route – At the south end of the loop, exit the Natchez Trace Parkway at milepost 10.3 (the Emerald Mound exit).
+After a tenth of a mile, Highway 553 bears to the right (Emerald Mound’s road goes straight).
 Christ Church is 6.5 miles to the north.
-Continue north on Highway 553 past the entrance to Springfield Plantation and the highway heads east back to the Natchez Trace Parkway at milepost 20.
+Continue north on Highway 553 past the Springfield Plantation entrance, and the highway heads east back to the Natchez Trace Parkway at milepost 20.
 The rural community of Church Hill is located at the intersection of Mississippi Highway 553 and Church Hill Road.
-The area is named after Christ Church which sits atop a terraced hill.
-Built in about 1790, the building’s design was copied from the old country church buildings of England.
+The area is named after Christ Church, which sits atop a terraced hill.
+Built in about 1790, the building’s design was copied from England’s old country church buildings.
 Across the intersection is a wooden country store built around 1837.
 The store bears the name Wagners Grocery on the upper header of the store.
-The store, which also housed the post office, was closed in the late 1990’s.
+The store, which also housed the post office, was closed in the late 1990s.
 Antebellum plantations line both sides of Highway 553.
 The Church Hill Loop is 22 miles long – 12 miles along Mississippi Highway 553 and 10 miles along the Natchez Trace Parkway from milepost 10.3 to milepost 20.
-Sites along the Natchez Trace Parkway section of the loop include: Bullen Creek, Coles Creek, Mount Locust, Loess Bluff, Turpin Creek and Emerald Mound.
+Sites along the Natchez Trace Parkway section of the loop include Bullen Creek, Coles Creek, Mount Locust, Loess Bluff, Turpin Creek, and Emerald Mound.

 |Mount Locust – The only remaining inn, or “stand” on the Parkway, Mount Locust allows you to see what the “Kaintucks” may have experienced at the roadside stands.
-It is open year round, except for December 25, and rangers are available from 9:00 am to 4:30 pm to share information on the historic structure.
+It is open year-round, except for December 25, and rangers are available from 9:00 am to 4:30 pm to share information on the historic structure.